Coaches of the London, Midland and Scottish Railway: Period I (1923–1928/9)

 The next development in the somewhat tentative progression towards more up to date amenity was the development of a single window per bay design which was introduced in 1928 with the building of ten very palatial carriages for inclusion in the Royal Scot and other prestige trains.
 Five of these coaches were semi-open firsts that had three compartments all finished in a different style with only four seats in each; each passenger thus had a corner seat.
 The open end was rather more conventional, seating 18 in two-and-one arrangement.
 These coaches were classed as dining vehicles and generally ran next to a kitchen car.
 The other five coaches were equally luxurious lounge brakes with accommodation for 10 first class passengers in eight individual armchairs and a settee.
 They again had large single windows instead of the two-window arrangement.

 These 10 vehicles were followed in 1929 by a similarly styled batch of 25 neutral vestibule coaches for either first or third class passengers.
-These were 42 seaters with seven bays arranged two and one and again designated as dining vehicles.
+These were 42-seaters with seven bays arranged two and one and again designated as dining vehicles.
 With these, the single window style could finally be said to have 'arrived' in LMS gangwayed coaches.

-Although these 1928–29 coaches had single windows, they were still of the high-waisted design with full exterior beading - as indeed were most LMS coaches to this time - and there is some evidence that although the single window was more appreciated than the earlier arrangement, it was not always easy to see out of it because of the high waist.
-This was, apparently, particularly irksome in the lounge brakes which with their very low seated chairs were, seemingly, never very popular.
-Thus it was that the single window design was not perpetuated in the high waisted style.
+Although these 1928–29 coaches had single windows, they still had a high-waisted design with full exterior beading - as were most LMS coaches to this time - and some evidence suggests that despite being more appreciated than the earlier arrangement, the single window was not very easy to see out of because of the high waist.
+This was particularly apparent in the lounge brakes, which with their very low seated chairs were seemingly never very popular.
+Thus the single window design was not perpetuated in the high waisted style.

 Some all-steel coaches were introduced in 1925–26.
 These were open thirds and brake thirds, together with a large number of full brakes, which were built by outside contractors, probably to assist the steel industry at that time.
 Construction apart, however, their two-window style and interior layout showed no advance on the other coaches of the time while externally they were finished in a pseudo fully beaded style.